Table of Contents

 And yet, not all sellers use 2-day shipping in their ecommerce strategy.
 But why not?

 Often, it seems too intimidating to even try and compete with giant retailers.
-Between the costs, logistical obstacles, and general smaller volume, it may seem insurmountable for small to medium size ecommerce companies to be on the same playing field as the behemoths that have set the standard.
+Between the logistics costs, obstacles, and general smaller volume, it may seem insurmountable for small to medium size ecommerce companies to meet the same 2-day, next-day, or even same-day standard delivery standard that behemoths can achieve.

 Luckily for small to mid-sized up-and-coming brands, affordable 2-day shipping is attainable.
 Read this guide to find out how!

 What is 2-day shipping?